elisecomputing/elise-computing-portfolio/README.md

 Welcome to my portfolio website!
-This is a showcase of my work as a Web Developer, Web Designer, and Graphic Designer.
-Here, you can explore my projects, designs, and learn more about my skills.
+This is a showcase of my work as a Web Developer and Graphic Designer.
+Here, you can explore my projects, designs, and contact me